Hand Surgery Clinical Research Fellowship

 - The medical student must have successfully completed the USMLE STEP 1 exam.
-A PDF of the STEP 1 score or Pass/Fail score will be required.
+A PDF of the STEP 1 score or Pass/Fail score as well as STEP 2 score (if completed) will be required.

 - The applicant must be in good academic standing and have an interest in plastic and/or orthopaedic surgery.

-- Two letters of recommendation.
+- References for obtaining two letters of recommendation.
 One letter should be from a plastic and reconstructive surgeon or orthopaedic surgeon.

 - Applicants will be responsible, intellectually curious, honest, hardworking, independent, motivated, and embody team collaboration.